Nicolas2106/libigl-example-project/README.md

     ./garland

-Or click on `garland.sln` file to open the Visual Studio project.
+Or double-click on `garland.sln` file to open the Visual Studio project.

 ## Example of the result